 Essence of Decision: Explaining the Cuban Missile Crisis, 2nd ed.

-Authors: Graham Allison, Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School, Philip D. Zelikow, Former Associate Professor of Public Policy, Harvard Kennedy School; Former Faculty Affiliate, International Security Program
+Authors: Graham Allison, Director, Belfer Center for Science and International Affairs, Harvard Kennedy School, Philip D. Zelikow, Former Associate Professor of Public Policy, Harvard Kennedy School; Former Faculty Affiliate, International Security Program

 Belfer Center Programs or Projects: International Security